Guter-Mensch/el-sounder/README.md

 - "Only Spotify" mode uses Windows' per-process loopback API, which needs Windows 10 build 20348+.
 On older builds it falls back to showing nothing rather than silently mixing in other apps' audio.

+## how to install
+- go udner releases
+- search for  "installer"
+- downlaod the .exe and start it
+- done !

+by Guter Mensch – no certificate yet